What to Write in a Journal When You Don't Know Where to Start

 The length question

 The minimum useful journalling session is one full thought.
 Not a sentence — a thought: one thing followed to its natural conclusion, with at least one layer of "why" attached.
-This might take five minutes or 30 seconds.
+This might take five minutes or thirty seconds.
 The test is not duration but depth: did you write past the surface-level response?

 Explore the full OCCO range of tools for ambitious minds →